 Carrots are a great option as they have a lower carb and sugar content than other root vegetables.
 You could also let your dog try some radishes or parsnips.

 Make sure you steer clear of onions and garlic, as both of these are toxic for dogs.
-Certain non-toxic vegetables, such as sweet potato, have also been linked to a serious heart condition in dogs.

-Do Beets Provide Any Health Benefits?
+Do Beets Provide Any Health Benefits to Dogs?

 Dogs should eat a nutritionally complete dog food.
 They shouldn’t rely on treats or snacks for essential nutrition.